GabrielPalmar/AWS-CloudConnexa-Resource-Monitor/README.md

 ./CC-Monitor-Script.sh
 ```

+You can also consider using the [CloudFormation Template](https://github.com/GabrielPalmar/AWS-CloudConnexa-Resource-Monitor?tab=readme-ov-file#cloudformation-templates) to launch all the settings, including a new EC2.

 ## Usage

 An interactive mode is used when launching the script, requesting the following information:
 1. **Interval (minutes) where the monitoring script repeats**: Dictates the interval in minutes for the cronjob to be repeated.
 2. **How many times would the connection test be repeated against the resource IP or Domain?**: Test count for the MTR should be repeated.
 A higher value yields better average results but increases completion time.
 3. **Threshold for the Latency value (ms) to monitor**: Threshold value for the latency tests to be compared.
-For example, if you choose 75, then any report yielding higher latency than 75ms will trigger the flag.
+For example, if you choose 75, any report yielding higher latency than 75ms will trigger the flag.
 4. **Threshold for the Loss value (%) to monitor**: Threshold value for the latency tests to be compared.
-For example, if you choose 5, then any report yielding higher packet loss than 5% will trigger the flag
+For example, if you choose 5, any report yielding higher packet loss than 5% will trigger the flag.
-5. **Resource IPs or Domains to monitor, comma separated [no space in between]**: Domains or IPs of the CloudConnexa resources you want to monitor, for example, "_privatedomain.com,192.168.1.15,10.10.1.10_'
+5. **Resource IPs or Domains to monitor, comma separated [no space in between]**: Domains or IPs of the CloudConnexa resources you want to monitor, for example, "_privatedomain.com,192.168.1.15,10.10.1.10_'.

 NOTE: If this script is placed in a fresh EC2, it will ask for a [Host Token](https://openvpn.net/cloud-docs/owner/tutorials/configuration-tutorials/connectors/operating-systems.html#tutorial--install-a-connector-on-linux) to install the CloudConnexa session.